Ubaidhq/veo-analytics/README.md

 - **Audio Handling**: Ensure that both video and audio are included in the extracted clips.
 - **Concatenation**: Combine multiple clips into a single video file, maintaining audio synchronization.
 - **Logging**: Log the processing of each clip, including its tag and start time in the match.
-- **Social Media Ready**: Prepare video content that is optimized for sharing on social media platforms.

 ## Usage